yamisama/AFDesignLoad/doc/source/file_format.rst

 also ends with this marker if a thumbnail follows, otherwise this marker is omitted (eg. for swatch files).

-In some files, such as `ˆdjustments.propcol``, there seem to be not one but *two* #FT2 sections, with #Fil sections that appear *after* the first #FT2 section.
+In some files, such as ``adjustments.propcol``, there seem to be not one but *two* #FT2 sections, with #Fil sections that appear *after* the first #FT2 section.